10 Key Things We Learned from ‘Beyond Marketing’

 The third thing that comes up when listening to Beyond Marketing is the importance of influencers.

-According to me, there are two trends that explain such development of influencers:
+In my opinion, two trends explain such development of influencers:

 - Producing and promoting content is becoming more and more accessible.
 Anyone with a smartphone and WiFi can create content, talk on a topic, and become a thought leader.
 It’s the case for a growing number of individuals: 50 million people consider themselves as content creators and 29% of young Americans dream of becoming a YouTuber (when only 11% want to become an astronaut).